Recording

 Having previously demonstrated to the public Pepusch's masterful approach in several award-winning recordings, Robert Rawson and The Harmonious Society of Tickle-Fiddle Gentlemen, joined by the Girl Choristers of Canterbury Cathedral, return with a stunning and richly-scored programme for this recording of world premieres.

-Find out more about Johann Christoph Pepusch: Chandos Anthems and buy a copy at Proper Music.
+Find out more about Johann Christoph Pepusch: Chandos Anthems in this article and buy a copy at Proper Music.

 This project was supported by a grant from Continuo Foundation